akilaa-s/api-automation/README.md

 # api-automation

+Used Api Base Url- http://restapi.adequateshop.com which is dummy rest JSON API for testing in postman with dummy data

 Automate APIs and validate server side for better performance and early feedback.

 Rest API automation using axios, chai and mocha.